How To Layer For Fall Hiking to Stay Cozy and Safe on the Trail

 Megan is wearing a blue daypack and hiking on a trail among yellow aspen trees

 While we hate to pick favorites… fall is our favorite season for being outdoors.
 There, we said it.
 After a hot & sticky summer, that first cool day of fall feels like an absolute breath of fresh air!
-Whether it’s going on a fall day hike or packing up for a fall camping trip, there’s a lot of reasons to get excited about being outside this autumn.
+Whether it’s going on a fall day hike or packing up for a fall camping trip, there are a lot of reasons to get excited about being outside this autumn.

 What’s great about fall hiking

 • Fall foliage!
-The seasonal changing of the colors is one of the most spectacular events in the natural world and it happens every year!
+The seasonal changing of the colors is one of the most spectacular events in the natural world, and it happens every year!

 • The summer crowds have thinned out considerably.